mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

 ### Let's Run the Codes

-Here, we go through the codes for the partial table and the full table after joining the data.
+Here, we go through the codes using partial tables and the full table after joining the data.

-You can download the files to follow the steps with us: [usedcarprice_part1](/assets/sql/usedcarprice_part1.csv), [usedcarprice_part2](/assets/sql/usedcarprice_part2.csv), and [usedcarprice_joined](/assets/sql/usedcarprice_joined.csv).
+Download the following files: [usedcarprice_part1](/assets/sql/usedcarprice_part1.csv), [usedcarprice_part2](/assets/sql/usedcarprice_part2.csv), and [usedcarprice_joined](/assets/sql/usedcarprice_joined.csv), and check out [how to upload a file to MindsDB](/sql/create/file/) to follow the steps with us.

 #### Data Setup